Judge reserves order on Mamata's recusal petition accusing him of BJP links | Law-Order

 Judge reserves order on Mamata's recusal petition accusing him of BJP links

-The Kolkata High Court Thursday reserved its order on a plea by Chief Minister Mamata Banerjee that the judge assigned to hear her election petition against BJP leader Suvendu Adhikari recuse himself from the case as he was an active member of the BJP like her Nandigram rival.Banerjee appeared before the court of Justice Kaushik Chanda through teleconference, as directed by him on June 18.Justice Chanda, against whom the recusal petition has been filed, heard the matter and reserved his order.
+The Calcutta High Court Thursday reserved its order on a plea by Chief Minister Mamata Banerjee that the judge assigned to hear her election petition against BJP leader Suvendu Adhikari recuse himself from the case as he was an active member of the BJP like her Nandigram rival.Banerjee appeared before the court of Justice Kaushik Chanda through video conference, as directed by him on June 18.Justice Chanda, against whom the recusal petition has been filed, heard the matter and reserved his order.

 - Country: